 If you’ve ever needed a pair of scissors while away from your desk, you know exactly how annoying it can be to not have the tools you need to do your job.
 Luckily, there’s a solution that can help us all feel a little more equipped: the multi-tool!
 Think of it like the Swiss Army Knife your grandparents used to carry around in their pocket back in the day, but with your custom message printed on the front.

 Pro Tip: No matter what your volunteers do for your organization, I’d be willing to bet they’d appreciate having one of these to carry around with them each day.
 From opening envelopes to making small repairs throughout the office, these little guys can almost do it all!

 Whether you have a low budget or a large one, there are plenty of ways you can express your gratitude to your volunteers.
+You can get promotional items wholesale if you have a large team, or just get a few, more premium custom gifts for a small group.
 Heck, even a homemade thank you card can go a long way!

 When it comes to helping nonprofits, volunteers go above and beyond.
 Taking the time for recognition is always worth it.
 It’s a drop in the bucket compared to how much time and effort your team has dedicated to your cause!

 Does chocolate make you happy? (n.d.).
 Retrieved March 23, 2020, from https://www.sciencefocus.com/the-human-body/does-chocolate-make-you-happy/